 The following requirements of this section V.B. apply to Permittees that chose Track 1 pursuant to section V.A.1.:

-Permittees must install, operate, and maintain Full Capture Systems in all storm drains that capture runoff from the priority land uses, designated land uses (if required by the Executive Officer), and equivalent alternate land use areas (if approved by the Executive Officer as specified in section V.B.2 below) in each Permittee’s jurisdiction, as defined in the Glossary and section V.A.1 of this Order.
+Permittees must install, operate, and maintain Full Capture Systems in all storm drains that capture runoff from the Priority Land Uses, Designated Land Uses (if required by the Executive Officer), and Equivalent Alternate Land Use areas (if approved by the Executive Officer as specified in section V.B.2 below) in each Permittee’s jurisdiction, as defined in the Glossary and section V.A.1 of this Order.

-The Permittees may request to substitute one or more of the priority land use areas with alternate land use areas within their jurisdiction that generate(s) rates of trash equivalent to or greater than the priority land use area(s) being substituted.
+The Permittees may request to substitute one or more of the Priority Land Use areas with alternate land use areas within their jurisdiction that generate(s) rates of trash equivalent to or greater than the Priority Land Use area(s) being substituted.
 The request must be made in writing and is subject to the Executive Officer’s approval.
-The Permittees must demonstrate in the request that the alternate land use area(s) generate rates of trash equivalent to or greater than the priority land use(s) being substituted.
+The Permittees must demonstrate in the request that the alternate land use area(s) generate rates of trash equivalent to or greater than the Priority Land Use(s) being substituted.
 Comparative trash generation rates shall be based on quantified measures such as street sweeping and catch basin cleanup records; mapping; visual trash presence surveys, or other empirical information as required by the Executive Officer.

 The Permittees must include the following information in their Annual Progress Report:

-The type and location of all Full Capture Systems employed for the control of trash within their jurisdiction;
+The type and location of all Full Capture Systems installed for the control of trash within their jurisdiction;

-The status of all inspections and maintenance activities related to the Full Capture Systems, including the results of any investigations due to third party complaints;
+A summary of the status of inspections and maintenance activities related to the Full Capture Systems, including the results of any investigations due to third party complaints;

 A map with the following information:

-Priority land uses;
+Priority Land Uses;

-Designated land uses (if any);
+Designated Land Uses (if any);

 Equivalent alternative land uses (if any);